 Gwynn’s career batting mark was .338, the highest mark by any player who started his career after 1939!
-The closest players to have started their careers after World War II are Wade Boggs and Rod Carew at .328, a full 10 points behind Gwynn.
+The closest anyone has come after World War II are Wade Boggs and Rod Carew at .328, a full 10 points behind Gwynn.

 How incredible was Gwynn’s career batting mark?
 He could have stuck around the big leagues and gone 0-for-1172 and still had a .300 career batting average.
 That’s about 2 1/2 seasons of going hitless!

 2. Gwynn owned the best pitcher of his generation

 The pitcher that Gwynn faced most often was Greg Maddux, which makes sense since the two were in the National League together for 15 seasons.
 Maddux was a tough competitor on the mound, earning the nickname “Mad Dog” for his intense focus.
 He dazzled opposing batters with his precision and command of his pitches.
 With Maddux it always seemed that batters were either being fooled as they watched a pitch nip the corner of the plate, or they were getting a bad swing on a pitch that dove away from their bat at the last second.
 Maddux won four Cy Young awards and ranks as one of the ten greatest pitchers in history.

 In 35 games against Maddux, Gwynn hit a Ty Cobb-like .429.
 He was 39-for-91 off the right-hander, with eight doubles and a triple.